ProSweeper/sei-06-21-22/work/w01/d3/04-js-arrays-lab.md

 /*
 Exercise 12:
-  - Use the forEach method to iterate through the same nums array and add the number to arrays named fizz, buzz and/or fizzbuzz based upon the following:
+  - Use the forEach method to iterate through the same nums array and add the number to **one** of the following arrays: fizz, buzz or fizzbuzz - based upon the following:
+  	- Add to the fizzbuzz array if the number is evenly divisible by 3 & 5.
   	- Add to the fizz array if the number is evenly divisible by 3.
   	- Add to the buzz array if the number is evenly divisible by 5.
-  	- Add to the fizzbuzz array if the number is evenly divisible by 3 & 5.
 */

 // Complete Exercise 12 below...